About

 I made a ‘guess the poo’ interactive exhibit for the ‘Animal Imagine’ exhibition, Cardiff.
 It included Rhino poo and 13 other real samples.
 There was a poo or false section, a smell section and sound effects.

-I lived on a research boat for a while counting fish and measuring seagrass with a ruler (I got land sickness).
+I lived on a research boat in Greece, counting fish and measuring seagrass with a ruler (I got land sickness).

 I conducted a Geophysical Survey on the Caribbean Island of Nevis.
 I was searching for graves and training Southampton University Archaeology students in geophysical surveying techniques (It was hot and there were blue tarantulas!).